dodgymike/hackrf-wiki/HackRF-Beta-Program.md

 * [SDR#](http://www.sdrsharp.com/): A graphical SDR receiver application

 Notably absent from the above list is [GNU Radio](http://gnuradio.org/redmine/projects/gnuradio/wiki), THE open source SDR software framework.
 GNU Radio support is provided by gr-osmosdr.
 Install GNU Radio and libhackrf, then install gr-osmosdr to get them to work together.

+## Testing

+The best way to help test HackRF is to try using it for whatever radio application interests you.
+If you aren't sure where to start, try getting familiar with [GNU Radio](http://gnuradio.org/redmine/projects/gnuradio/wiki), especially [GNU Radio Companion](http://gnuradio.org/redmine/projects/gnuradio/wiki/GNURadioCompanion).
+Search the web for interesting SDR implementations and see if you can reproduce them with HackRF.

+## Communication

+Please subscribe to the [HackRF-dev mailing list](http://nine.pairlist.net/mailman/listinfo/hackrf-dev).
+This is the preferred way to share test results or ask questions.
+Additionally, you may want to join the #hackrf IRC channel on [freenode](http://freenode.net/).
+Specific bugs and feature requests may be added to the [Issues List](https://github.com/mossmann/hackrf/issues?direction=desc&sort=updated&state=open) though they should probably be discussed on the mailing list or IRC first.